WarrantyNowVoid/jekyll-wnv/_posts/2009-02-28-logical-fallacy-ef3f8.md

 date: 2009-02-28 01:01:01 -0500
 author: pope
 title: "Logical Fallacy"
-tagline: "We warned you this was coming again.
+excerpt: "We warned you this was coming again.
 But did you listen?
 No. You just kept on reading through all these comics, blissfully ignorant of the fact that another pun was just around the corner.
 The same pun even.
 Well, here it is.
 You had this coming.
 Heh.
 Coming."
 category: Comics
 tags: ["classic wnv","junk jokes","U.S.S.
 Visual Pun","PFFFFT NERD","penis lol"]
 comments: true